Brooks Groves

 Janesville Elementary β€” Janesville, CA

 5th and 6th grade.
-Dad transferred to the Plumas National Forest.
-Go Wildcats β€” again.
-Played Little League baseball at 1st base for both the Janesville Pirates and the Janesville Dodgers.
+Lassen County β€” high desert plateau, a place most Californians have never heard of.
+Played 1st base for both the Janesville Pirates and the Janesville Dodgers.
 In an enrichment program focused on national parks, wrote a letter to President Ronald Reagan about establishing a new national park in the area β€” and he wrote back.
 Still need to find that letter.
+Won the Academic Decathlon geography and current events round for our team and region by correctly answering: Off the coast of what country did a Soviet submarine recently run aground?
+The answer was Sweden.
+Big day for a bunch of nerds in rural northeastern California.

 Sonora Union High School β€” Sonora, CA